 The other end of this double-edged sword of worldwide exposure is that it could also be your worst enemy.
 If your guest did not have a pleasurable experience with you and leaves a nasty review online, this will discourage other new people from booking with you.
 Prolong consistent negative reviews will almost certainly confirm the demise of your business.

 Look at the following example (not mine obviously), would you want to book at a place with these kinds of reviews?

-The only true way you can thrive in this business is to actually love what you do and to have a proper system in place.
+The only right way you can thrive in this business is to love what you do and to have a proper system in place.

-In the following chapters, I will share with you how I systemize my whole operations and scaled my business up from 1 studio to 10.
+In the following chapters, I will share with you how I systemized my whole operations and scaled my business up from 1 studio to 10.

 Do you Need to Own the Properties?

 In Malaysia, not necessarily.
-But I personally won’t purchase a property on the sole purpose of making it into a vacation rental, unless if you’re a seasoned veteran in this business.
-Or you won’t be pressured to get rentals to cover your mortgages.
+But I won’t purchase a property on the sole purpose of making it into a vacation rental, unless if you’re a seasoned veteran in this business.
+Or you won’t be pressured to get rents to cover your mortgages.

-For instance, when I started out, I purchased a studio in an apartment and started renting it out to tourists.
-The demand was good and it was occupied at least 80% of the time each month.
+For instance, when I started, I purchased a studio in an apartment and rented it out to tourists.
+The demand was good, and it was occupied at least 80% of the time each month.